These Gluten-Free Vegan Banana Cupcakes are super moist, sweet and fragrant, and topped with a tangy “cream cheese” frosting!

 - Place the coconut oil in a separate large bowl and melt over a saucepan of boiling water or in the microwave (skip this step if using any other oil)

-- Once melted, add the vinegar to the same bowl along with the salt, cinnamon (if using), vanilla and ground almonds
+- Once melted, add the maple syrup to the same bowl along with the vinegar, salt, cinnamon (if using), vanilla and ground almonds

 - Sift in the flour, baking powder and bicarbonate of soda